Chocolate Caramel Freezer Fudge

 Made with creamy cashew butter, this decadent chocolate caramel freezer fudge recipe is a fun and healthy twist on a traditional fudge, while being paleo, gluten-free and vegan for everyone to enjoy.

 There are about a billion recipes online for freezer fudge, but I really wanted to share my own version with you guys because I loved this combination of ingredients and flavours so much.
-Traditional fudge recipes are typically made with refined sugar, so to try and make my fudge a little healthier I opted to use nut butter, coconut oil and naturally sweeten it with maple syrup instead to create this chocolate caramel freezer fudge.
+Traditional fudge recipes are typically made with refined sugar, so to try and make my fudge a little healthier I opted to use nut butter, and coconut oil and naturally sweeten it with maple syrup instead to create this chocolate caramel freezer fudge.

 The ‘caramel’ layer for this freezer fudge is inspired by my salted ‘caramel’ oatmeal recipe; just the right combination of cashew butter, maple syrup and sea salt help to create a natural caramel flavour that pairs perfectly which chocolate.
 I think cashew butter works best in this freezer fudge recipe because it has a naturally creamy texture and subtle flavour so it can easily be paired with any other flavour.
-However, if you are not a fan of cashew butter, almond butter, peanut butter, pecan butter, or any other nut butter would work very well, you would just might get more of a nutty flavour to your freezer fudge.
+However, if you are not a fan of cashew butter, almond butter, peanut butter, pecan butter, or any other nut butter that would work very well, you would just get more of a nutty flavour to your freezer fudge.

 Although this freezer fudge might be a little healthier, it’s still a treat, so go easy on it.
 A little slice goes a long way, and it stores well in the freezer for months to come.